nazar256/combine-mcp/README.md

 ## Why combine MCP servers into one?

-The primary reason for this app was to work around Cursor's limitation of only being able to use 2 MCP server at a time.
-No matter which, in my case when I added 3rd MCP server, it would break the ability to use one of other two.
+The primary reason for this app was to work around Cursor's limitation of only being able to use 2 MCP servers at a time.
+No matter which, in my case when I added 3rd MCP server, it was breaking the ability to use one of other two.

 ## Overview